-Definition Term
+Definition

-A data item passed to a subprogram.
-Actual Argument:

-Actual arguments appear in argument list of a subroutine CALL statement or a function reference.

-Arithmetic Expression: Any expression which evaluates to

-type INTEGER, REAL, DOUBLE PRE-

-CISION, or COMPLEX.

-Character Expression: A single item of type CHARACTER, or

-the concatenation of any number of Substrings such items. references to CHARACTER functions are permitted.
-Trailing blanks are of no significance in a character expression.

-A variable or array name appearing Dummy Argument:

-in the header statement or an ENTRY statement of a subprogram.
-When the subprogram is invoked, dummy argument is associated with the actual argument whose name in the corresponding appears position in the CALL statement or function reference.
+- Actual Argument: A data item passed to a subprogram.
+Actual arguments appear in the argument list of a subroutine CALL statement or a function reference. - Arithmetic Expression: Any expression which evaluates to type INTEGER, REAL, DOUBLE PRE-CISION, or COMPLEX. - Character Expression: A single item of type CHARACTER, or the concatenation of any number of such items.
+Substrings and references to CHARACTER functions are permitted.
+Trailing blanks are of no significance in a character expression. - Dummy Argument: A variable or array name appearing in the header statement or an ENTRY statement of a subprogram.
+When the subprogram is invoked, each dummy argument is associated with the actual argument whose name appears in the corresponding position in the CALL statement or function reference.

-Fixed-Length

-A character expression in which no Character Expression: operand is a dummy argument with an adjustable(\) length specification.
+Fixed-Length A character expression in which no Character Expression: operand is a dummy argument with an adjustable(\) length specification.

-Integer Expression: Any expression which evaluates to

-type INTEGER, either directly or after type conversion via the functions INTS, INTL, or INT.
+Integer Expression: Any expression which evaluates to type INTEGER, either directly or after type conversion via the functions INTS, INTL, or INT.

-Integer Constant

-Expression:

-Any expression consisting only of integer constants and named integer constants with arithmetic operators and parentheses.
+Integer Constant Expression: Any expression consisting only of integer constants and named integer constants with arithmetic operators and parentheses.
+Program unit: A main program, external function, subroutine, or block data unit.
+Segment: A 128K-byte block of address space.
+Subprogram: Any program unit except a main program.

-Program unit:

-A main program, external function, subroutine, or block data unit.

-Segment:

-A 128K-byte block of address space.

-Subprogram:

-Any program unit except a main

-program.